 Structured Outputs

-Universal Support: All chat models on Tinfoil support structured outputs with JSON schema validation, enabling consistent data extraction across different models.
+Universal Support: All chat models on Tinfoil can be instructed to return structured JSON outputs through carefully crafted prompts, enabling data extraction across different models.

 Benefits

-- Type Safety: Enforce specific data types, required fields, and constraints
+- Type Safety: Request specific data types, required fields, and constraints

 - API Integration: Perfect for building APIs that need consistent response formats